 The insurance must be obtained from a licensed mutual, stock, or other responsible company licensed to do business in the State of Michigan.
 The Academy may join with other public school academies to obtain insurance if the Academy Board finds that such an association provides economic advantages to the Academy, provided that each Academy maintains its identity as first named insured.
 The Academy shall have a provision included in all policies requiring notice to the University Board, at least thirty (30) days in advance, upon termination or non-renewal of the policy.
-In addition, the Academy shall submit within ten (10) days of insurance renewal "Acord" copies of the insurance certificate of liability insurance and public school academy insurance verification document to the Charter Schools Director or, upon request, submit copies of insurance policies binder sheets evidencing all insurance required by the Contract, and proof of naming University as additionally insured.
+In addition, the Academy shall submit within ten (10) days of insurance renewal "Acord" copies of the insurance certificate of liability insurance to the Charter Schools Director.
+The Academy shall also submit for review, upon request, copies of insurance policies evidencing all insurance required by the Contract, and proof of naming University as additionally insured to the Charter Schools Director or an agent selected by the Charter Schools Director.
+The Academy shall also submit, upon request, to the Charter Schools Director a completed public school academy insurance verification document.
 The Academy shall properly maintain the necessary insurance certificates evidencing the insurance required by the Contract.